ISL: Covid-19 fears force Oswaldo Henriquez to break Kerala Blasters deal and join Bnei Sakhnin FC | Goal.com

 Colombian centre-back Oswaldo Henriquez looked set to be a Kerala Blasters player for the upcoming edition of the Indian Super League (ISL).

 He had already signed a contract with the Kochi-based club.
-However, now the club management have been forced to seek a replacement after the player joined Bnei Sakhnin F.C. of Israel.
+However, now the club management has been forced to seek a replacement after the player joined Bnei Sakhnin F.C. of Israel.

 Goal understands that fears over the rising Covid-19 positive cases in the country forced Henriquez to prematurely end the contract and join the Israeli club.